All Episodes

 There is no William Buckley to welcome new arrivals into the conservative movement.

-I said, if you he told the Times, if you look at the conservative movement now, it's a bunch of competitors.
+I said, if you told the Times, if you look at the conservative movement now, it's a bunch of competitors.

-Uh the conservative movement has changed drastically since it's grown.
+The conservative movement has changed drastically.

-I mean, it's I'm this is not a complaint.
+I mean, this is not a complaint.

 I'm just illustrating.